 Facilities are available in the School for students to undertake research studies leading to the degree of Master of Health Administration, as either full-time internal students, part-time internal students, or part-time students external to the University.
 Students are required to have a suitable first degree and are normally expected to have a minimum of three years experience in their proposed field of study within the health or hospital services.
-Enquiries should be directed to the the Research Studies Coordinator, Dr Stephanie Short.
+Enquiries should be directed to the the Research Studies Co-ordinator, Dr Mary-Louise McLaws, e-mail: m.mclaws@unsw.edu.au.